You don’t have to be a rocket scientist to discover that

 There are more than 2000 scholarships and grants awarded each year to U.S. citizens by the German Academic Exchange Program, the Goethe Institut and other institutions and foundations.

 German speaking countries are leading innovators in the world.
-Germany ranks 3rd in the world with regard to patent applications.
+In 2014, Germany ranked 4th in the world with regard to patent applications.

 Research your family history.
 More than 50 Million Americans claim some German heritage.
 Perhaps, you are one of them?!